ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ### psk_id

 - Header Parameter Name: "psk_id"
-- Header Parameter Description: A key identifier (kid) for the pre-shared key as defined in {{ Section 5.1.2 of RFC9180 }}.
+- Header Parameter Description: A key identifier (kid) for the pre-shared key as defined in {{Section 5.1.2 of RFC9180}}.
 - Header Parameter Usage Location(s): JWE
 - Change Controller: IETF
 - Specification Document(s): {{overview}} of this specification